integration code

 Author: Valerie Baker

-What is the difference between a dedicated mobile site (or mobile optimized site) vs. responsive mobile site?
+What is the difference between a dedicated mobile site (or mobile optimized site) and vs. responsive mobile site?

 • 94% of smartphone users search for location information